-The Tennessee Highway Safety Office's (THSO) strategic planning process is a precise, data-driven effort consisting of problem identification, project selection, and program evaluation.
-The office strives for higher standards as planners, managers, and evaluators, emphasizing accountability as we continue to implement our strategy for allocating federal highway funds to state and local agencies.
+The Tennessee Highway Safety Office's (THSO) strategic planning process is a precise, datadriven effort, consisting of problem identification, project selection, and program evaluation.
+We strive for higher standards as planners, managers, and evaluators with an emphasis on accountability as we continue to implement our strategy for allocating federal highway funds to state and local agencies.

-These processes are utilized to determine Tennessee's traffic safety problems, goals, and program/ project/activity emphasis.
+These processes are utilized to determine Tennessee's traffic safety problems, goals, and program/project/activity emphasis.

-Process Participants
+Processes Participants

 Several committees and stakeholders are involved in the highway safety planning process.
-Tennessee receives input from its Traffic Records Coordinating Committee (TRCC), Occupant Protect Task Force (OPTF), Bicycle/Pedestrian Safety Committee, and the Impaired Driving Advisory Council (IDAC).
-An example of this can be seen when looking at the composition of the IDAC:
+Tennessee receives input from its Traffic Records Coordinating Committee, Occupant Protect Task Force, and the Impaired Driving Advisory Council.
+An example of this can be seen when looking at the composition of the Impaired Driving Advisory Council: